molebox/seed-postgres-database-tutorial/guide.md

 const stream = fs.createWriteStream(output);
 ```

-Enabling the user of the script to choose how many rows they would like to seed the database with is an extra and worthwhile step.
-The minimist package helps with parsing argument options.
+Enabling the user to choose how many rows they would like to seed the database with is an extra and worthwhile step.
+The `minimist` package helps with parsing argument options.
 In the case of the script, it allows the user the option to pass in an amount, if the user chooses not to pass any additional arguments then you can set a default value.
 Create a new function that will write the fake data to the csv file.

 ```js
 // other imports..